dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/QA Types.md

 Could use a transition as a means of changing a QA configuration ?
 QA should never change, since funding is put against a change based on trust in the QA.
 ## What does the QA get to trade ?

-?
-A single medalion for each QA outcome that they can never trade as it goes towards their reputation ?
-A special QA nft that is a single indivisible unit, assigned to the QA.
-A QA nft that goes to them on packet completion.
-So could enact a rejection and this would mind a QA medallion.
+There is a QA medalion slot available to every change, and this should be assigned when the change has enacted.
+So to avoid requiring a transaction to activate it, it should be minted as soon as qa has acted, but is not tradeable until the timeout.
+Can be used as a way to know the packet status.

 Upon rejection, QA is minted a rejection medallion, but they cannot trade it until the dispute window has expired.
 Revoked upon dispute upheld.

 Upon resolve, QA is minted a resolve medallion, but they cannot trade it until the dispute window has expired.
 Revoked upon dispute upheld.
-Can be used as a way to know the packet status.

-Upon a packet being resolved,  QA is minted a packet medallion which is green, or something different, which is their reward for performing all the QA tasks required to get the packet to fruition.
-Or is this too much and they should only get the solution medalions ?
+Upon a packet being resolved,  QA is minted a packet medallion which is green, or something differentiating, which is their reward for performing all the QA tasks required to get the packet to fruition.

+Super QA gets minted, instantly, and is transferrable, a superQA token, which is the QA slot on a dispute.

+Dispute rounds could mint a